 For adults, if possible, place the tooth back into the socket and splint in place with silver foil.
 If you cannot place the tooth back into the socket, then do not place the tooth in water.
 Instead, place the tooth in cold milk or on one side of your mouth between your teeth and cheeks.

 For children, do not try to replace the tooth as they may swallow it.
 Instead, place it in a cup of milk.

 Either way, contact the Emergency Dentist Wolverhampton immediately.

 What if I have broken my denture?

-Do not glue them together yourself as consequently, this makes a repair very hard.
-Contact the emergency dentist to arrange the repair.
+Firstly, do not glue them together yourself as consequently, this makes a repair very hard.
+Secondly, contact the emergency dentist to arrange the repair.